lbamagalhaes/etl-airflow-postgres-docker/README.md

 ### Metabase
    `Metabase` is an open-source business intelligence tool used for visualizing and analyzing data.
 It can be integrated with Airflow to provide insights and reports on workflow execution, task performance, and other relevant metrics.

-## Workflow Description
-   The `Airflow Scheduler`, running as part of the Airflow infrastructure, communicates with the Airflow database, `Redis` (message broker), and `Celery` to orchestrate task execution.
-When a workflow is scheduled to run, the `Airflow Scheduler` adds task messages to the `Celery` task queue.
-These messages contain information about the tasks and their dependencies. `Celery` workers, connected to the `Celery` task queue, retrieve task messages and execute tasks asynchronously.
-Workers communicate task progress, status updates, and results to Redis.
-The `Airflow Worker` component listens to task updates in `Redis`, retrieves the information, and updates the `Airflow` database with task statuses and results.
-The `Airflow Webserver` fetches data from the Airflow database to provide a graphical interface where users can monitor workflow execution, view task logs, and manage workflows.
-The `Airflow Triggerer` component, based on predefined schedules or external triggers, communicates with the `Airflow Scheduler` to initiate workflow runs and trigger task execution. `PostgreSQL`, as the backend database, stores and retrieves workflow metadata, task states, execution logs, and other relevant information. pgAdmin provides a graphical interface to manage the `PostgreSQL` database, allowing administrators and developers to interact with the database, configure settings, and monitor performance.
-When integrated with `PostgreSQL` and `dbt`, `Metabase` can be used for visualizing and analyzing data related to workflow execution and transformed data models.

 ## Prerequisites
 Before running the project, ensure that you have the following installed: